 The SPCAI reports gifts of cash, other assets and long-lived assets as restricted support if they are received with donor stipulations that limit the use of the donated assets.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, temporarily restricted net assets are reclassified as unrestricted net assets and reported in the statements of activities as net assets released from restrictions.
-In the absence of donor specification that income on donated funds is restricted, such income is reported as revenues of unrestricted net assets.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified as net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
+In the absence of donor specification that income on donated funds is restricted, such income is reported as revenues of net assets without donor restrictions.